Choquequirao to Machu Picchu Trek

 Is this holiday for you?

-This walking holiday to Choquequirao in Peru is a classic trek and offers a variety of trekking conditions.
+This walking holiday to Choquequirao in Peru is a classic trek and offers a variety of conditions.
 Most of the walking is on fairly well-defined tracks, including some sections of ancient Inca highways, which are paved with stone in places.
 There are occasional river crossings and some steeper sections of trail.
 It is possible that the highest passes might have a light covering of snow.
 The descent and ascent into the Apurimac Canyon is steep downhill and uphill, and it can be hot in the lower parts of the canyon proper.
 Overall, the trekking is straightforward and not very sustained.
-There are however, a couple of long trekking days and we do manage to accumulate more than 5000 metres of ascent and descent during the course of the trek.
+There are, however, several long trekking days, some high pass crosings and we do accumulate more than 5000 metres of ascent and descent during the course of the trek.
 Crossing the remote Cordillera Vilcabamba, this is a simply superb trekking holiday - probably the best in Peru.